myty/jimmy/README.md

 This is a simple library for using the mediator pattern in your typescript and deno projects.
 While not entirely a true port, the MediatR library for .NET is a direct influence.

-## Why Jimmy?

-1. Former US President Jimmy Carter was known for his ability at being a great mediator.
-2. The .NET Core library [MediatR](https://github.com/jbogard/MediatR) was written by Jimmy Bogard.
-3. Coicdence?
-I think not.

 ## Installation

 ### Node.js